 - The ID approach provides a supportive and stimulating environment that encourages and guides the child in an active exploration of all curriculum areas. - The ID approach promotes a holistic and integrated view of learning in which individualized, small group, and whole group instruction ensure that each child is met at his/her particular level of understanding. - Children are encouraged to be active, involved learners, decision makers, risk takers, and problem solvers who set goals.
-They work with teachers and peers to pursue their individual academic, social, and emotional needs. - Teachers design both "hands on" and experiential learning activities to guide the child in developing a meaningful understanding of what is being investigated and/or presented. - The teacher is a facilitator for open-ended discussions and activities. - All students are measured according to their own performance and progress using grade level benchmarks.
+They work with teachers and peers to pursue their individual academic, social, and emotional needs. - Children are encouraged to use a variety of learning styles to maximize academic potential. - Teachers design both "hands on" and experiential learning activities to guide the child in developing a meaningful understanding of what is being investigated and/or presented. - The teacher is a facilitator for open-ended discussions and activities. - All students are measured according to their own performance and progress using grade level benchmarks.

-Integrated Day (ID) Theory into Practice
+Theory into Practice